Fourier interpolation on the real line: Introduction

 \subsection{Acknowledgements.}

 The authors would like to thank Max Planck Institute for Mathematics, Bonn for hospitality and support while this paper was being written.
-The first author would also like to thank the Absus Salam International Center for Theoretical Physics, Trieste for the financial support.
+The first named author would like to thank The Absus Salam International Centre for Theoretical Physics, Trieste for financial support.
+The second named author would also like to thank the Berlin Mathematical School for financial support and excellent research environment.

-The authors are grateful to Don Zagier, Emanuel Carneiro, and Andrew Bakan for many helpful remarks and comments.
+The authors are grateful to Andrew Bakan, Andriy Bondarenko, Emanuel Carneiro, Yves Meyer, Don Zagier, and the anonymous referee for many helpful remarks and comments.
+The second named author is grateful to Andriy Bondarenko for sharing his conjecture about the existence of the interpolation formula.